Guatemala City Garbage Dump Water Filters Project – Part 3

 This project has been fully funded through the generosity of Michael and Carla Boyle, of Nelsonville, OH, USA.

-Additional donations for this effective and worthy project will go for other projects in Guatemala.
+Additional donations for this effective and worthy project will go to other projects in Guatemala.

 This project has been finished.
 To read about the conclusion of the project, CLICK HERE.